ilyam8/playground/README.md

 > Crucial information necessary for users to succeed.

 > [!WARNING]
-> Critical content is demanding immediate user attention due to potential risks.
+> Critical content demands immediate user attention due to potential risks.

 > [!CAUTION]
 > Negative potential consequences of an action.